-Amazon PPC isn’t simply a “pay to play” option.
-When used strategically, it can help drive traffic in ways you couldn’t imagine.
-And when used strategically, PPC can actually yield 50 percent more conversions than organic advertising.
+Amazon PPC ads aren't simply a “pay to play” option.
+When used strategically, it can help drive traffic in ways you couldn't imagine.
+And when used strategically, PPC advertising can actually yield 50 percent more conversions than organic advertising.

 Set the Right Amazon PPC Budget

-Sellers frequently jump into paid advertising without a set budget.
+Sellers frequently jump into PPC advertising without a set budget.
 But without having monthly limits, they frequently wind up reinvesting in more advertising without seeing any significant conversion rate.
-Here’s a good breakdown of how you might want to to categorize your spending:

-Allocate 65 to 70 percent of your budget to Sponsored Products.
+Allocate 65 to 70 percent of your budget to sponsored product ads.

-Allocate 20 to 25 percent of your budget to Sponsored Brands.
+Allocate 20 to 25 percent of your budget to sponsored brand ads.

-Allocate roughly 5 percent of your budget to Sponsored Display.
+Allocate roughly 5 percent of your budget to sponsored display ads.

 If you're not certain how much you should be spending on ads, a good rule of thumb is to start off with approximately 5 percent of your total revenue and gradually increase your budget to a maximum of 12 - 15 percent once you start seeing profit.